Variability hypothesis: Modern studies

+The evidence supported hypothesis one for both males and females but not hypothesis two.
+Thus the authors found no evidence of an averaging effect on the x-chromosomes for females results in greater variance for males in cognitive abilities, but they do not accept this as conclusive evidence.

+Looking for genetic evidence of variability between the sexes, a 2013 study used the body sizes of different species that either had heterogametic males (mammals and insects) or heterogametic females (birds and butterflies).
+The study found that heterogametic males had higher variability in body size than homogametic females, while heterogametic females had higher variability in body size than homogametic males, thus showing a relation between the chromosomes and variability between the sexes in traits.

 A 2014 review found that males tend to have higher variance on mathematical and verbal abilities but females tend to have higher variance on fear and emotionality; however, the differences in variance are small and without much practical significance and the causes remain unknown.
-A 2005 meta-analyses found greater female variability on the standard Raven's Progressive Matrices, and no difference in variability on the advanced progressive matrices, but also found that males had a higher average general intelligence.
+A 2005 meta-analysis found greater female variability on the standard Raven's Progressive Matrices, and no difference in variability on the advanced progressive matrices, but also found that males had a higher average general intelligence.
 This meta analysis, however, was criticized for bias by the authors and for poor methodology.

 A 2016 study by Baye and Monseur examining twelve databases from the International Association for the Evaluation of Educational Achievement and the Program for International Student Assessment, were used to analyse gender differences within an international perspective from 1995 to 2015, and concluded, "The 'greater male variability hypothesis' is confirmed."
 This study found that on average, boys showed 14% greater variance than girls in science, reading, and math test scores.
 In reading, boys were significantly represented at the bottom of score distribution, whereas for maths and science they featured more at the top.

 The results of Baye and Monseur have been both replicated and criticized in a 2019 meta-analytical extension published by Helen Gray and her associates, which broadly confirmed that variability is greater for males internationally but that there is significant heterogeneity between countries.
 They also found that policies leading to greater female participation in the workforce tended to increase female variability and, therefore, decrease the variability gap.
 They also point out that Baye and Monseur had themselves observed a lack of international consistency, leading more support to a cultural hypothesis.